 3# You expect your partner to change.

-If you are expecting your partner to change their personality based on your needs, you are basically being selfish.
+If you are expecting your partner changes their personality based on your needs, you are basically being selfish.
 As a partner, you should support your spouse to be their best selves, not forcibly trying to mold them based on what you want them to be.

-Keep telling them that they are not offering you enough, they no longer make you feel happy and not considerate enough about your need is only push them away.
+Keep telling them that they are not offering you enough, they no longer make you feel happy, and not being considerate enough about your need is only push them away.
 Nobody likes to be told what to do, the same goes for you.

 Remember, positive changes come over time, but it needs to happen naturally, not by force.